DanDovhun/BudgeTea/README.md

 ## Install and build
 - Clone this repository
 - Open that hacker thing (Terminal)
-- Enter '''cd path/to/the/BudgetManager'''
+- Enter '''
-- Finally, just enter '''go build'''
+- $ cd path/to/the/BudgetManager
+- $ go build
+- '''